Meniscal Tear of the Knee

 - Conservative management.
 If your tear is small and on the outer edge of the meniscus, it may not require surgical repair.
 As long as your symptoms do not interfere with daily living and your knee is stable, non-surgical treatment may be all you need.
 This includes rest, observation and activity modification.
 Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen reduce pain and swelling.

-Operative management.
+- Operative management.
 If your injury is acute or you want to return to high-level athletics as soon as possible, surgery is necessary.
-Because the meniscus aids in load transmission, stability, shock absorption, position and movement, repair is the treatment of choice.
-But most tears are not repairable.
+Because the meniscus aids in load transmission, stability, shock absorption, position and movement, arthroscopic surgery is the treatment of choice.
+Most tears are not truly repairable.
 Repair is only an option when the tear is on the outer edge of the meniscus where there is still blood flow to help with healing.
-When it’s an inner-edge tear, with no blood flow, the damaged tissue must be removed.
-The vast majority of patients have their meniscus removed rather than repaired.
+This type of repairable tear is often associated with an ACL tear.
+When it's an inner-edge tear, with no blood flow, the damaged tissue must be removed.
+The vast majority of patients require removal, rather than repair, of their meniscus.

-Surgical options include arthroscopic meniscectomy to remove the torn meniscus, or open or arthroscopic surgery to repair it.
+Surgical options include arthroscopic partial meniscectomy to remove the torn piece of meniscus, or arthroscopic surgery to repair the meniscus.
+The location and viability of the tear determines whether it can be repaired or partially resected.
 Recovery time varies depending on the type of surgery you have.
-Rehabilitation includes special exercises to restore range of motion, strength and mobility.
+However, general recovery from a meniscectomy is fairly rapid.